Opcije pristupačnosti Pristupačnost

 Conditions for enrolment

-Postgraduate specialist study can be enrolled by a candidate with completed university graduate study in electrical or mechanical engineering with at least 240 ECTS credits earned up during the university study (4 years) or with an equivalent degree.
+University specialist study can be enrolled by a candidate with completed university graduate study in electrical or mechanical engineering or a study program with an equivalent degree.
+Knowledge of the English language is required.

 Competences of attendants upon completion of the study